 Students are instructed that they are required to inform Program Directors and Program Coordinator about any medical emergency.
 Program Directors in turn are required to contact the OIP as soon as possible in order to inform the OIP Executive Director or Administrative Coordinator about the emergency.
 The students are informed that this information will be treated with the strictest confidentiality, and that it will be shared on a "need to know" basis only.
-If the crisis involving the student is grave enough to jeopardize his or her safety or well-being, the emergency contact they have provided at the time of registration will be informed.
+If the crisis involving the student is grave enough to jeopardize his or her safety or wellbeing, the emergency contact they have provided at the time of registration will be informed.
 The Executive Director is Dr. Lee G. Sternberger, JMU Office of International Programs, Office: 540-568-6419 & 540-568-7002.
 The Administrative Coordinator is Ms. Jackie Ciccone, Office 540-568-7004.

-During the orientation on-site, the students will be provided with strongly encouraged to stop in at the Embassy or Consulate before and during their travels away from your site in order to get updated information about each country they plan to visit.
+During the orientation on-site, the students will be provided with will need all of the information provided on the front page of their passports.
+The students will be strongly encouraged to stop in at the Embassy or Consulate before and during their travels away from your site in order to get updated information about each country they plan to visit.
 The students will be advised to avoid travel to or through any location where tensions exist and travel may be dangerous.
 Experience has shown that students may benefit from a security briefing offered at U.S. Embassies abroad; such briefings will assist in reinforcing the message to the students that travel to dangerous areas should be avoided.